 Evening: Return to Warsaw scheduled at about 5pm.

 Please do not hesitate to contact us if you like this tour.
 We will be happy to provide you with all details.
-This tour has three guaranteed dates in 2014 - you can book it immediately.
+This tour has one guaranteed date in 2014 - you can book it immediately.
 If the dates do not suit you, write to us anyway - we will organize a private tour, put you on a new standby list or inform you about additional dates.
 More info here.